 The Oregon personal income tax liability of Washington residents was $293 million in 2015, with nearly 70 percent coming from Clark County residents.
 In fact, Clark County would rank eighth among Oregon counties for Oregon personal income liability (if it were in Oregon).
 The Oregon personal income tax liability of Californians was $49 million, Idaho residents were responsible for $23 million, and $153 million came from residents of other areas outside Oregon.

 Nonresidents working jobs in Oregon lowers one closely followed measure of regional income.
 The U.S. Bureau of Economic Analysis (BEA) estimate of per capita personal income (PCPI) is the annual sum of all resident income in a geographic area divided by the number of residents in the area.
 The BEA adjusts for residency by counting work income in the worker’s state of residence.
 A net outflow of workers adds to a state’s PCPI, while a net inflow of workers, such as Oregon has, subtracts from a state’s PCPI.

-With a net $3.5 billion in earnings by the inflow of nonresident workers in 2014, Oregon had the fifth-largest net out-adjustment for residency of any state in the BEA’s calculation of PCPI.
+With a net $4.2 billion in earnings by the inflow of nonresident workers in 2015, Oregon had the fifth largest net out-adjustment for residency of any state in the BEA’s calculation of PCPI.
 The large adjustment is a result of Oregon’s major employment center – Portland, with about half of the state’s jobs – being right on the border with Washington.
-If Oregon had no net inflow of workers in 2014, Oregon’s PCPI would have been about $872 higher and would have stood at 92 percent relative to the nation’s PCPI, instead of 90 percent.
-In other words, nonresident workers account for roughly one-fifth of the gap between Oregon’s PCPI and the nation’s.
+If Oregon had no net inflow of workers in 2015, Oregon’s PCPI would have been about $1,041 higher and would have stood at 94 percent relative to the nation’s PCPI instead of 92 percent.
+In other words, nonresident workers account for roughly one-quarter of the gap between Oregon’s PCPI and the nation’s.

 Nonresident Workers Data